 You may want to ask your dentist for a “5-minute trial” to see how you feel with this type of sedation method before proceeding.

 When many people hear the words “cosmetic dentistry,” images of Hollywood stars and models come to mind.
 Often, it is believed that cosmetic dentistry is only for a select few, and its only purpose is to look better.
 The truth is that cosmetic dentistry is an important area of dentistry that provides benefits to all types and all ages of people.
 The benefits go deeper than mere appearance.
 In fact, cosmetic dentistry can have a genuine effect on your self-confidence and overall health.
 Restorative dental procedures and cosmetic dentistry not only make your smile white and bright, they include other practices that repair damage and decay that can lead to significant issues with your teeth and your general health.
 Advances in technology, better-trained dentists, and new materials have made cosmetic dentistry services available to anyone.
-East Ridge Dental specializes in cosmetic dentistry and has the experience and the tools to provide you with best-in-class cosmetic dentistry services of all kinds.
+East Ridge Dental is proud to offer cosmetic dentistry and has the experience and the tools to provide you with best-in-class cosmetic dentistry services of all kinds.
 Below are some of the most common cosmetic dentistry services we provide.

 Even the best preventative care cannot always eliminate the possibility that damage or tooth decay may occur.
 Younger adults and children are more likely to develop dental caries (i.e. cavities) or suffer oral trauma from sports and activities.
 Older adults face concerns of tooth wear, tooth decay, periodontal disease, and other serious health concerns.
 East Ridge Dental specializes in restorative dental services for every member of your family.
 We can help with tooth-colored fillings, same day crowns, bridges, and dentures.
 We are passionate about providing comprehensive restorative services so that whatever your needs may be, we have you covered.
 Some of the most common restorative services are listed below.